AlexChalk/bookmark_manager_2/README.md

 # Bookmark Manager

-A very simple implementation of a bookmark manager.
+A simple implementation of a bookmark manager.
 You can create/save links, and filter links by their tags.
 You can also sign up at `/signup`, but signing up is the only user functionality that exists, and your password will not be encrypted (so please don't use a proper password).

 ## Installation

 1. Clone the repository: `git clone git@github.com:adc17/bookmark_manager_2.git`
 2. Install gems: `cd path/to/dir` then `bundle install`.
-If `bundler` isn't installed, first run `gem install bundler`.

 ## Usage